Individuals and organizations providing restoration of artworks services

 Restoration of works of art is a highly specialized job that requires a high level of expertise.
 And this expertise is most often associated with a specific medium.

 Please note that only a small minority of individuals and organizations actively involved in art restoration are listed here.
-For a complete list of members of the Canadian Association of Professional Conservators who accept private contracts, consult the membership directory.

 Notes to the following table :